Rahly/Expense-managment---application/README.md

 # Expense-managment---application
-I will create a program in JavaFx that will help you manage  your home expenses
+I will create a program in JavaFx that will help you manage  your home expenses.